titon/framework/docs/en/packages/context/index.md

 # Context Package #

-The Context package provides dependency injection and auto-resolution of necessary arguments for simple decoupling of components.
+The context package provides dependency injection and service providers, which allow for easy decoupling of components.

 ### Installation ###